 sudo chmod 666 /dev/disk1

 (or whatever name you got previously) and press Return.
-After typing your password (it won’t be printed on screen) and pressing Return again you can close the Terminal.
+After typing your password (it won’t be printed on screen) and pressing Return you can close the Terminal.

 Setting wwt to be executable as root by everyone